 That’s the main reason why I like to give my paintings a lot of texture: so everyone can immediately see that they’re originals.

-The following paragraphs explain my three-step process for adding unbelievable texture to any acrylic painting.
+The following paragraphs explain my three-step technique for adding unbelievable, thickly painted texture to any acrylic painting.
 There’s only one secret—the texture comes first.

 Creating the texture